 - Lip ferns – Cheilanthes spp. have longish, slim fronds.

 - Cloak ferns – Notholaena spp. have broad, triangular fronds.

 - Tufted ferns – Astrolepis spp. have broad, triangular fronds.

 There are many cultivars within each group, but most are rather similar in appearance.
-Standing about a foot high, these types of ferns tend to be compact evergreens with grayish green, rather furry fronds.
+Standing about a foot high, these types of ferns tend to be compact evergreens with grayish-green, rather than furry fronds.

-All of these sun and drought resistant, semi-desert ferns are native to the state of Arizona.
-All are good choices as rock garden plants, xeriscaping additions and desert garden dwellers.
+All of these suns and drought-resistant, semi-desert ferns are native to the state of Arizona.
+All are good choices as rock garden plants, xeriscaping additions, and desert garden dwellers.
 All are winter hardy to USDA hardiness zone 6.

 Ferns Cool and Soften Any Garden Setting